googlefonts/gftools/docs/gftools-builder/README.md

 -   `postCompile`: A list of operations to be run after the font compilation step; you can use this (together with the above option) to build variant fonts, rename families, bake in stylistic sets, etc.

+-   `avar1`: For families with an avar2 table, generate additional avar1-only
+    variable fonts by flattening the avar2 mapping, using `gftools-avar2-to-avar1`.
+The flattened fonts are placed in an `avar1/` subdirectory next to the variable font they are made from.
+The value is a map keyed by variable font filename; each entry may contain `axes` (a comma-separated list of axes to keep in the output, others are pinned at their defaults), `grid` (axes to sample at every knot combination), `gridCuts` (number of extra samples between knots), `tolerance` (verify the output and refine until the worst outline error is below this many font units; slow), `maxMasters` and `args`.
+For example:

+    ```yaml
+    avar1:
+      "MyFamily[GRAD,ROND,XTSP,opsz,wdth,wght].ttf":
+        axes: opsz,wdth,wght,GRAD,ROND,XTSP
+        grid: opsz,wdth,wght,ROND
+    ```

 - `includeSubsets`: A list of subsets to include in the font, using the `gftools-add-ds-subsets` tool.
 Each subset can be specified by a name, a range, or a source file.
 See the [gftools-add-ds-subsets documentation](https://github.com/googlefonts/gftools/blob/main/Lib/gftools/scripts/add_ds_subsets.py) for more information.